 |Assessment (Further Info)

 Degree exam (60%)- the degree exam (60%) will be in the university's short-form take-home format (2-hour examination plus one hour for digital upload and plus one hour for students with adjustments), scheduled centrally during the exam period.

 In order to pass this course, students must obtain a minimum of 40% combined mark for the regular quizzes and class exam as well as a minimum of 40% in the degree exam.

 |Main Exam Diet S1 (December)||2:00|

 |Resit Exam Diet (August)||2:00|

-- Ability to identify forms of verbs and nouns frequently used in the Greek New Testament so that you can look up the word's meaning in a NT Greek lexicon (dictionary).
+- Identity forms of verbs and nouns frequently used in the Greek New Testament so that they can be looked up in a NT Greek lexicon (dictionary).

-- Acquisition of a vocabulary of the most frequently used words in the Greek New Testament (about 300 words used 50+ times are tackled, which represent about 80% of all word-occurrences in the NT).
+- Acquire a vocabulary of the most frequently used words in the Greek New Testament (about 300 words used 50+ times are tackled, which represent about 80% of all word-occurrences in the NT).

-- A basic understanding of the significance of selected features of Koine Greek grammar for exegesis of the New Testament.
+- Demonstrate a basic understanding of the significance of selected features of Koine Greek grammar for exegesis of the New Testament.

 |Graduate Attributes and Skills